davidrcurtin/mirror_star_emissions/optically_thin/README.md

 I Through S) Log(Line Emission) - Energy of line emissions\
 T through V) Log(Line Ratio) - Key line ratios

+Making use of the "Plotted" and "Interpolated" propety lines, which utilize our physical cutoffs as described in the paper, you can reproduce figure 3.

 #Spectra and Profile#\
 The figures from spectra and profile of each nugget following the naming convention:\
 Nugget(X)_Xi(Y)_Mass(Z)_T.pdf and Nugget(X)_Xi(Y)_Mass(Z)_Rho.pdf\